Construction Site Fall Attorneys in Boston

 Typically, health insurance does not cover at-work injuries.

 If you’ve been offered a settlement for an injury you sustained at work, consult with a construction site fall attorney in Boston before signing any documents.
 Oftentimes, a workers’ compensation insurer will try to get you to settle your claim for far less than it’s worth.
-An attorney will help you understand the long-term effects of your injury, including financial, physical and psychological consequences, and help you maximize your benefits.Steps to Take When Injured in a Work Accident
+An attorney will help you understand the long-term effects of your injury and help you maximize your benefits.Steps to Take When Injured in a Work Accident

 You’ve hurt yourself while working.
 What should you do?